BibhuAsish1925/Power-Efficient-16x8-SRAM-Array-Design-and-Layout-Implementation-using-a-Low-Power-7T-SRAM-Cell/README.md

 Due to these limitations, alternative SRAM architectures such as **7T SRAM** are proposed to improve stability and reduce power consumption.

 ---
+---
+---

+## Problem Statement

+Conventional **6T SRAM cells** are widely used because of their compact structure and fast access speed.
+However, continuous CMOS scaling introduces several challenges that reduce memory reliability and power efficiency.

+During the **read operation**, the internal storage node is directly connected to the bitline through the access transistor, which can disturb the stored data and reduce the **Static Noise Margin (SNM)**.
+This can lead to instability under low-power operation.

+Another major issue is **subthreshold leakage power**.
+As transistor dimensions shrink, leakage current increases significantly, causing higher standby power consumption in large SRAM arrays.

+The main limitations of conventional 6T SRAM include:

+- Reduced read stability
+- Lower SNM
+- Increased leakage current
+- Sensitivity to process variations
+- Higher standby power

+To overcome these limitations, this project proposes a **7T SRAM cell** with an additional transistor in the pull-down path to improve stability and reduce leakage power.
+The design is implemented as a **16×8 SRAM array** and compared with the conventional 6T SRAM cell.

+---

+## Key Features

+- Design of **6T and proposed 7T SRAM cells**
+- Implementation of a **16×8 SRAM array**
+- Integration of peripheral circuits:
+  - 4×16 Row Decoder
+  - Precharge Circuit
+  - Write Driver
+  - Isolation Circuit
+  - Sense Amplifier
+- Functional **read/write verification**
+- **Power, delay, and SNM analysis**
+- Schematic and **layout implementation** of major circuit blocks

+---

+## SRAM Architecture

+The complete SRAM system consists of the following blocks:

+- **SRAM Cell Array** – stores the data bits
+- **Row Decoder** – selects the required wordline
+- **Precharge Circuit** – precharges bitlines before read
+- **Write Driver** – applies data during write
+- **Isolation Circuit** – separates the sensing path during write
+- **Sense Amplifier** – amplifies the bitline voltage difference

+**Figure 1.
+SRAM System Architecture**

+---

+## Conventional 6T SRAM Cell

+The conventional **6T SRAM cell** stores one bit using **two cross-coupled CMOS inverters** and **two access transistors** controlled by the wordline.

+### Structure

+The cell consists of:

+- 2 PMOS pull-up transistors
+- 2 NMOS pull-down transistors
+- 2 NMOS access transistors

+The cross-coupled inverters maintain the stored data, while the access transistors connect the cell to **BL** and **BLB** during read and write operations.

+**Figure 2a.
+6T SRAM Schematic Design**
+**Figure 2b.
+6T SRAM Layout**

+### Main Nodes

+- **Q** – stored data
+- **QB** – complementary data
+- **BL / BLB** – differential bitlines
+- **WL** – wordline

+### Basic Operation

+**Hold Operation**
+When **WL = 0**, the cell is isolated from the bitlines and the stored data is maintained by positive feedback.

+**Write Operation**
+When **WL = 1**, the write driver forces **BL** and **BLB**, updating the stored data.

+**Read Operation**
+The bitlines are first precharged to **VDD**.
+When **WL = 1**, one bitline discharges slightly depending on the stored value, and the sense amplifier detects the voltage difference.

+### Limitations of 6T SRAM

+The conventional 6T SRAM suffers from:

+- Read disturb
+- Reduced SNM
+- Higher leakage current
+- Process variation sensitivity
+- Increased power consumption

+These limitations motivate the use of an improved **7T SRAM architecture** for better stability and lower power.

+---
+---
+---

 ## Transistor Sizing Analysis